Is it normal to hear hum when playing records?

 Mike, by no hum, do you mean just a little hum..?

 No, I mean no hum.
-If you are curious about how quiet a serious vinyl playback system can be, let me know and if I’m not too busy, you may be able to hear my set-up so that you have a sonic reference point.
+There will be no low-frequency components in a really good vinyl setup.
+If you are curious about how quiet a serious vinyl playback system can be, let me know and if I’m not too busy, you may be able to hear my reference set-up so that you have a sonic baseline from which to make comparisons.

 Discover more from LiQUiD AUDiO